Alphamelvin/Drivers_of_Term_Deposit_Subscription/README.md

 ![Subscription by Age Group](images/Subscription_by_Age_Group.png)

-The chart on subscription by Age Group reveals that both the elderly (60+) and the very young (under 20) are the most likely to subscribe to term deposits, each with subscription rates nearing 45–50%.
+This bar chart on subscription by Age Group reveals that both the elderly (60+) and the very young (under 20) are the most likely to subscribe to term deposits, each with subscription rates nearing 45–50%.
 For older adults, this trend is expected due to their focus on retirement and stable income sources like pensions.
 The high rate among younger individuals is more surprising and may be influenced by parental guidance or account management, or possibly a small sample size tilting the results.

 On the other hand, subscription rates decline steadily among the 20–50 age range, hitting a low point between 41–50—likely due to financial pressures like housing, family responsibilities, or career instability.
 Rates begin to rise again for the 51–60 group as they approach retirement.
 These trends suggest the need for targeted financial messaging: emphasize stability and long-term planning for older adults, and explore what’s working for the youth to re-engage the middle-aged Portuguese population more effectively.